Twinning of the Meadowvale North and Streetsville Transmission Mains

 Background

-The Region of Peel has initiated a Study for the Twinning of the Meadowvale North and Streetsville Transmission Mains to meet the Region's growing water demands.
+Peel Region has initiated a Study for the Twinning of the Meadowvale North and Streetsville Transmission Mains to meet the Region's growing water demands.
 As part of the Study, alternative routes for the new transmission mains are being examined.
 There are two sub-segments to this route: from Herridge Pumping Station to the Streetsville Reservoir, and from the Streetsville Pumping Station to the Meadowvale North Reservoir.
 The alternative transmission main routes will be comparatively evaluated in consideration of several evaluation criteria and the opportunity for public feedback leading to the selection of a preferred route.

 This Class EA will explore solutions to provide water transmission capacity that is essential to service future community growth and development to 2051.
 The Study will also consider opportunities for resiliency and security, operational flexibility, and system maintainability to continue to provide safe and reliable water servicing.